Sriram-Subramanian-02/Yoga-Lanista/README.md

 # yoga-trainer

-With the need to be fit and healthy on the rise today, Yoga-Tracker proves to be a valuable solution.
+# Yoga is the go to solution for the rising problem of healthy life style.